 What Is Human Resource Management?

-Beyond Hiring and Firing: What is HR Management?
+Beyond Hiring and Firing: What Is Human Resource Management?

-Human Resource Management (HRM) is the function within an organization that focuses on the recruitment of, management of, and providing direction for the people who work in an organization.
+Human Resource Management (HRM) is the function within an organization that focuses on the recruitment of, management of, and providing direction and guidance for the people who work in an organization.
 As you can imagine, all of the processes and programs that are touched by people are part of the HR kingdom.
 The workplace processes that interact with customers and potential employees are also components in the HR world.

 The HRM department members provide the knowledge, necessary tools, training, administrative services, coaching, legal and management advice, and talent management oversight that the rest of the organization needs for successful operation.